The Peckover Family

 Edmund, Jonathan and Joseph had a sister Jane who married Richard Harris of London, a seedsman and corn trader. they had eleven children, three of which were Charles, Alfred and Henry who came to Bradford and entered the banking profession with the Peckovers.

-Edmund Peckover became treasurer of the fund of £3000 that had been raised by subscription to pursue a bill for the Act of Improvement for Bradford.
-He sought permission to elect commissioners, Edmund being one of them to take such steps that be necessary for the lighting watching, and improvements of streets, pathways lanes and openings to passageways in Bradford and parts of Little and to ensure obstructions and nuisances are removed.
+Edmund Peckover became treasurer of the fund of £3000 that had been raised by subsription to pursue a bill for the Act of Improvement for Bradford.
+The bill sought permission to elect commissioners, Edmund being one of them to take such steps that were necessary for the lighting watching, and improvements of streets, pathways lanes and openings to passageways in Bradford and parts of Little Horton and to ensure obstructions and nuisances are removed.
 John Hustler junior was the driving force for the town to obtain such an act which was passed in 1803 with Edmund and John Hustler both appointed as commissioners.

-The original bank premises were situated in Bank Street (which Scruton believes how the street got its name) which in 1813 moved to Kirkgate and then in 1867 moved to the site now occupied by Barclays Bank in Market Street (Barclays built its building in 1930).
+The original bank premises was situated in Bank Street (which Scruton believes is how the street got its name.
+In 1813, the bank moved to Kirkgate and then in 1867 moved to the site now occupied by Barclays Bank in Market Street (Barclays built its building in 1930).

 The Bank became the Bradford Old Bank in 1864.
 It amalgamated with the Birmingham District and Counties Bank in 1907 to form the United Counties Bank, which then amalgamated with Barclays in 1916.

-Like most Quakers he had strong views about philanthropy, not only assisting the poor but he was an abolishionist.
+Like most Quakers he had strong views about philanthropy, not only assisting the poor but he was also an abolishionist.
 In 1806 he met with other like-minded folk in support of William Wilberforce.
 They were known as the Friends of William Wilberforce.
 In 1807,his integrity was noted in a Newspaper article.

 Daniel never married and when he died on 27 December 1867 he was buried at Undercliffe Cemetery in the same plot as his Uncle Edmund.
-Plot D331 Edmund was originally interred in the Quaker graveyard at Goodmansend but when the cemetery had to be removed due to the extension of the railway station, the bodies including Edmunds were brought to Undercliffe.
+Edmund had originally been interred in the Quaker graveyard at (The top of Bridge Street) but when the cemetery had to be removed due to the extension of the railway station, the bodies including Edmunds were brought to Undercliffe.